-Although we had been exploring, learning and working on other coloring related projects for the better part of a year, Ellie loved the bloom and the rest is history.
+Although I had been exploring, learning and working on other coloring related projects for the better part of a year, I decided to create more designs for a grayscale coloring book.

-Both Ellie and I like to take photographs (one of our many hobbies you’ll learn about us).
-We realized that creating these blooms combined our love of nature, photography and art in a really satisfying way.
+Since I love to take photographs, I realized that creating these blooms combined my love of nature, photography and art in a really satisfying way.
 It was a creative release that I especially enjoyed.

 Altering these photos to accentuate already occurring lines and designs found in nature really fed my creative ‘bone’ and I sat for hours doing it.

 As you can see, PhotoScope Blooms are unlike normal grayscale photos because they don’t necessarily have identifiable objects or scenes in them.

 Don’t let that put you off though.
 What’s interesting and FUN about these images is that you can and DO see things–in a ‘hidden object’ sort of way.